lyz-code/autoimport/docs/index.md

 the `--ignore-init-modules` flag, which will filter away any passed `__init__.py` files before processing.

+There may be import statements that are being used dynamically, to autoimport it would look like those are not being used but actually they may have some usages.

+In such cases where you want to retain the unused imports across any file, you can use the `--keep-unused-imports` flag, which will prevent `autoimport` from removing any import statements.

 ## Moving the imports to the top

 There are going to be import cases that may not work, if you find one, please